Smart Home Guide

 Before ordering a smart thermostat, take a quick look at your current setup:

 The standard Nest Thermostat (not the Learning model) hits the sweet spot for renters.
-It's affordable, easy to install in about 30 minutes, and includes a trim kit that covers any paint marks left by your old thermostat.
+It's affordable and easy to install in about 30 minutes.
+It includes a trim kit that covers any paint marks left by your old thermostat.
 It works without a C-wire using its built-in battery, which is a huge plus for older apartment buildings.

-The app is clean and intuitive, and it integrates seamlessly with Google Home if you already use a smart speaker for voice control.
+The app is clean and intuitive.
+It integrates seamlessly with Google Home if you already use a smart speaker for voice control.

 If you're already invested in the Alexa ecosystem, the Amazon Smart Thermostat is hard to beat on value.
-It's one of the most affordable smart thermostats on the market and works with Alexa routines right out of the box.
-The trade-off is a simpler design and fewer advanced learning features, but for basic scheduling and remote control, it does the job well.
+It's one of the most affordable smart thermostats on the market.
+It works with Alexa routines right out of the box.
+The trade-off is a simpler design and fewer advanced learning features.
+For basic scheduling and remote control, it does the job well.

 For those who want the most features, Ecobee's lineup stands out.
-Their thermostats come with remote room sensors, which is particularly useful in apartments where one room might be significantly warmer or cooler than another.
+Their thermostats come with remote room sensors.
+This is particularly useful in apartments where one room might be significantly warmer or cooler than another.
 If your bedroom is always freezing while the living room roasts, a room sensor lets the thermostat balance things out.

 Installation Tips for Renters